openstack/tacker-specs/specs/mitaka/multi-site-feature.rst

 Security impact
 ---------------
-VIM passwords are encrypted and stored in a seperate 'vimauth' table accessible to db admin only.
+VIM passwords are encrypted and stored in a separate 'vimauth' table accessible to db admin only.
 The fernet keys are stored in root file system and will be used to decrypt vim passwords.